drewtodd/drewtodd.github.io/portfolio/lunch-money-buddy/index.md

 <a href="/img/lmb/proto-screens.png" target="_blank" class="noline"><img src="/img/lmb/proto-screens-cropped.png" class="floatcenter" />
 *Examples of prototype screens created in Sketch (click to view the whole thing)*</a>

-The whole thing was laid out in Sketch and imported into InVision for peer review and user testing.
+The whole thing was laid out in [Sketch][9] and imported into [InVision][10] for peer review and user testing.
 This proved to be a very potent pairing [which I would recommend][4] to any app designers looking for a nice tradeoff between simplicity and basic features.

 <a href="/img/lmb/sketch.png" target="_blank" class="noline"><img src="/img/lmb/sketch.png" class="floatcenter" />
 *All of the screens laid out in Sketch  (click to view actual size)*</a>